amenzwa/amenzwa.github.io/stem/PL/Paradigms.md

 datatype 'a list = [] | :: of 'a * 'a list;
 ```

 Here, the `list` type is defined as either an empty list `[]` or a list constructed by using the cons operator `::` to prepend an element of type `'a` to a list of `'a` typed elements.
 In prefix-function form, this construction is written `op :: ('a, 'a list)`.
-In an equivalent infix-operator form, it is written `'a :: 'a list`.
+In equivalent infix-operator form, it is written `'a :: 'a list`.
 The appearance of the `list` type constructor on the right side of the definition of the `list` type makes this a recursive type.

 An oft-used *product type* is the tuple type.
 For example, a complex number can be defined as an alias of a tuple (pair, to be precise) of real numbers as follows: